Remember When: 2008 Ryder Cup

 They were led by the most decorated European player in Ryder Cup history (to date), Sir Nick Faldo, and were looking to become the first side to win four straight since the Americans took seven in a row from 1971-83.
 On the other side was Azinger, a former major champ who brought with him an unconventional approach.
 Tasked with leading a team that included six Ryder Cup rookies, Azinger employed a “pod” system by breaking the team into three groups of four based on similar traits, games and personalities, and used those pods to derive pairing options for each session.

 The biggest star was the one not in uniform: world No. 1 Tiger Woods, notably absent while rehabbing a broken leg and knee injury just months after winning the U.S. Open.
-The American squad was instead led by world No. 2 Phil Mickelson, and was relatively light on paper with only three players ranked inside the top 10 (Mickelson, Jim Furyk and rookie Anthony Kim).
-It also marked the Ryder Cup debut of current U.S. Captain Steve Stricker.
+The American squad was relatively light on paper with only three players ranked inside the top 10 (Mickelson, Jim Furyk and rookie Anthony Kim).
+It also marked the Ryder Cup debut of future U.S. Captain Steve Stricker.

 The Europeans boasted the only reigning major winner, as Padraig Harrington had just completed a double by winning The Open and the PGA Championship in consecutive months.
 Joining him on the squad were Lee Westwood and Sergio Garcia, while Valhalla marked the debut appearance of future team stalwarts Graeme McDowell and Justin Rose.